- stamp (v.)

 - stamp (n.)

-- mid-15c., "stamping tool," from stamp (v.).
-Sense of "official mark or imprint" (to certify that duty has been paid on what has been printed or written) dates from 1540s; transferred 1837 to adhesive labels issued by governments to serve the same purpose as impressed stamps.
-Stamp-collecting is from 1862.
+- mid-15c., "instrument for crushing, stamping tool," from stamp (v.).
+Especially "instrument for making impressions" (1570s).
+Meaning "downward thrust or blow with the foot, act of stamping" is from 1580s.
+Sense of "official mark or imprint" (to certify that duty has been paid on what has been printed or written) dates from 1540s; transferred 1837 to designed, pre-printed adhesive labels issued by governments to serve the same purpose as impressed stamps.
+German Stempel "rubber stamp, brand, postmark" represents a diminutive form.
+Stamp-collecting is from 1862 (cf. philately).